himoose/user-docs/docs/settings.md

 3. Check your inbox and click the link.
 4. Your email is now verified.

-**Why verify?** Verified emails are required for some features (like team invitations) and improve account security.
+**Why verify?** Verified emails are required for some features (like team invitations) and improved account security.
+If you haven't verified your email and it's using an incorrect email, you will not be able to reset your password once logged out.

 #### Reset Your Password